 Coral Reef Ecology and Management is a field study which offers 1 credit hour each spring semester, focusing on coral reef environment and ecology and strategies for protecting and managing the reef environment.
 This course combines lectures, reading of primary material, and an experiential learning trip to St. John in the Virgin Islands for the week of Spring Break.

 Burch Field Research Seminar on the Clean-Tech Revolution

 Burch Field Research Seminars offer undergraduate students the opportunity to combine traditional course work with hands-on learning experiences.
-In the past, the School of Media and Journalism and Institute for the Environment took students to Germany and Spain to study and report on clean technology and renewable energy.
+In the past, the Hussman School and Institute for the Environment took students to Germany and Spain to study and report on clean technology and renewable energy.

 Honors Carolina also offers internship placements in environmental policy and journalism through the Honors Semester in London the Honors Semester in Cape Town and the Burch Field Research Seminar on Domestic and International Affairs in Washington, D.C.
 Placements are tailored to fit students’ individual interests and areas of study.
 For additional information, contact Friederike Seeger, director of Burch Programs and Honors Study Abroad.

-Learn more about international opportunities through the UNC School of Media and Journalism.
+Learn more about international opportunities through the UNC Hussman School of Journalism and Media.